Devonta Freeman Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 - Note: Freeman's stats vs. Rams date back to 2016.

-- Freeman will go up against a Rams squad that allows 96.9 rushing yards per game and is the NFL's sixth-ranked rush defense.

-- This year the Rams have allowed 17 rushing TDs.
-They are ranked 26th in the league in that category.
+- This year the Rams have given up 17 rushing TDs.
+They are ranked 26th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Bengals, Freeman ran for 17 yards on six carries while scoring one touchdown on the ground.
+- In last week's matchup with the Bengals, Freeman rushed for 17 yards on six carries while scoring one touchdown on the ground.

-- In his last three games, Freeman has 103 rushing yards (34.3 per game) on 25 carries with one touchdown.
+- Freeman has 103 yards on 25 carries (34.3 ypg) with one rushing touchdown over his last three outings.

 Freeman's Baltimore Teammates